 How to Plant

-Harvest at finger size for best texture and flavor.
-Watering prior to harvest makes pulling easier.
+Allow 50 to 85 days from seed to maturity.
+Harvest at finger size for best texture and flavor, and to make harvesting easier, water before you pull them up.
 Extend the storage life of carrots by cutting off all but 1 inch of the leaves and stem.
-Allow 50 to 85 days from seed to harvest.

 Insects and Diseases